![]() |

 Renovation Plans

-(Last Updated February 14, 2026)
+(Last Updated May 12, 2026)

 These programs are managed under auspices of the City of San Diego Capital Improvements Program (CIP) which coordinates the work of several City departments including, but not limited to, City Planning, Development Services, Finance, Purchasing and Contracting, and in the case of these projects the San Diego Public Library.
 Each department tends to keep its own set of expectations and completed tasks; however, when this report refers to "official" project information—notably requirements, specifications, and timelines—we are referring to the records maintained by the CIP office (https://www.sandiego.gov/cip) and (https://www.sandiego.gov/cip/project-info).
-As of the date of this report, actual work on some of the four aforementioned projects has been completed, work on some is in progress, and work on some has not been started.
+As of the date of this report, actual work on some of the four aforementioned projects has been completed, work on some is in progress, and work on some was just started on May 12.
 Library Parking Lot Expansion Project This is identified by the CIP as Project S00811 and is officially (==>Click Here<==) described as:

 Design for this project was completed in Q4 2022 and construction began in Q3 2023 with an estimated time to completion of 18 months.
 At the end of 2025, with 30 months of time elapsed, less than 50% of the parking lot expansion project has been completed.
 Further, instead of increasing the number of parking spaces from 70 to 119, the project has currently reduced the number of available library parking spaces from 70 to 34.
 Some explanation is warranted.
 The library's parking lot is divided into two sections: an "upper lot" and a "lower lot."
 For construction purposes, each lot is addressed separately below.
 Upper Parking Lot